andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 *(equations slightly modified)*

 And boy was this exciting to read.
-First of all, it gave a way to generalize the z=w symmetry: it's just \[permutation symmetry\]\[permutaiton\] for all higher-dimensional coordinates!
+First of all, it gave a way to generalize the z=w symmetry: it's just [permutation symmetry](https://en.wikipedia.org/wiki/Permutation) for all higher-dimensional coordinates!
 But the big kicker here: See that last formula?
 Let's look at it more closely, using
 ![\\hat{d}](https://latex.codecogs.com/png.latex?%5Chat%7Bd%7D "\hat{d}") to
 represent ![d-2](https://latex.codecogs.com/png.latex?d-2 "d-2"), the number of
 higher dimensions: